the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

 I use this in conjunction with [my mounting script](https://github.com/the0neWhoKnocks/powershell-network-mount) to set up network shares.

 - Create a shortcut of the script
+   - In the shortcut's Target field prepend this `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File `
+   - Set the Run field to `Minimized`
 - Run > `shell:startup`
    - Move the shortcut to the Startup folder that opened.

 ---